 Both Finnish and Chinese sides must submit their own applications to their own countries and funding organizations indicated in the call texts.
 Furthermore, both sides should also fill in a call-specific Bilateral Cooperation Form including general details of the project.

-In the Finland-China joint innovation calls with 1 phase, on the Finnish side normal Business Finland submission system is used.
+In the Finland-China joint innovation calls, on the Finnish side normal Business Finland submission system is used.

 For more specific information about the submissions, please see the actual joint innovation call texts related to MOST, Shanghai, Jiangsu and Zhejiang collaboration.